Engaging in Enlightening Conduct

-Atisha says that by “training in these three,” which means “by living in accord with the bodhisattva vows,” and “these are a cause for purifying negativities of our body, speech, and mind,” so we don’t act in negative ways, that then, by living in this manner, our appreciation for the value of this ethical training will grow and grow.
-“Respect” here implies that we understand completely the benefits of ethical discipline, we appreciate that, we are confident it has these benefits, and we appreciate how it helps us to be able to benefit others.
+Atisha says that by “training in these three,” which means “by living in accord with the bodhisattva vows,” and “these are a cause for purifying negativities of our body, speech, and mind,” so we don’t act in negative ways, and by living in this manner, our appreciation for the value of this ethical training will grow and grow.
+“Respect” here implies that we understand completely the benefits of ethical discipline, we appreciate that we are confident it has these benefits, and we appreciate how it helps us to be able to benefit others.

-(33) Through this (will come) the completely purified, full state of enlightenment; For, by exerting yourself in the vows of the bodhisattva vows, you will fully complete the networks needed for total enlightenment.
+(33) Through this (will come) the completely purified, full state of enlightenment; for, by exerting yourself in the vows of the bodhisattva vows, you will fully complete the networks needed for total enlightenment.

 Training in Higher Concentration